Kozea/Radicale/DOCUMENTATION.md

 # Getting started
 ### About Radicale

-Radicale is a small but powerful CalDAV (calendars, todo-lists) and CardDAV (contacts) server, that:
+Radicale is a small but powerful CalDAV (calendars, to-do lists) and CardDAV (contacts) server, that:

   * Shares calendars and contact lists through CalDAV, CardDAV and HTTP.